 - Locate the OBD-II port under the dashboard and plugin your OBD-II scanner.

 - Turn on the ignition but do not start the engine.
 If the Porsche has a start/stop button, press it without pressing the brake pedal.

 - Turn on your scanner and press enter to communicate with the vehicle.

 - Select the Porsche model.
-Depending on the scanner, you will also need to select the module that you want to diagnose.
-For example, you can choose transmission, ABS module, SRS module.
+Depending on the scanner, you will also need to select the module you want to diagnose.
+For example, you can choose transmission, ABS, and SRS modules.
 Remember, you will need a Porsche scanner to access these models.

 - Scroll to Read Fault Codes.
 Write down all the codes.
 If codes are in Stored status, go to the next step to clear them.
-If codes are in Present/Current status, you need to fix the problem before clearing those fault codes.
+If codes are in Present/Current status, you must fix the problem before clearing those fault codes.

 Go back up the menu, and instead of selecting Read Codes, scroll down and select Clear Fault Codes.
 Press enter, and you are done.